‘Unacceptable’ for DUP to consider blocking Speaker election – Sinn Fein

 The DUP is refusing to return to the power-sharing Executive until its issues with the Northern Ireland Protocol are resolved.

-Speaking after a meeting with Irish Foreign Affairs Minister Simon Coveney, Michelle O’Neill said the Speaker has to be elected.
+Speaking after a meeting with Irish Foreign Affairs Minister Simon Coveney in Belfast, Michelle O’Neill said the Speaker has to be elected.

 She said: “What we need to see is the positions filled – First Minister, deputy First Minister, all the ministerial positions filled – and let’s get down to doing business.